-- 1. Start Composer Pro and connect to a Director. - 2.
-From the Tools menu, select System Diagnostics, and then click the Controller Networking tab.

-3. Ensure that the network information shown is reflective of your network.
+- 2. From the Tools menu, select System Diagnostics, and then click the Controller Networking tab. - 3.
+Ensure that the network information shown is reflective of your network.

 4. To test your Internet connection, click the Test Internet Connection button.
 The screen displays the current status of networking services, including the CD & DVD Lookup Service, Media Web Service, and Updates Web Service.